Soccer-Rapinoe adds a goal for 2020: helping Democrats win White House

 She'll have little time to spare in 2020: she and her team will head to Olympic qualifying matches early next year, before a May trial date for the U.S. squad's gender discrimination lawsuit against their governing body.

-Rapinoe has emerged as a social activist during her career, notably taking a knee during the national anthem in 2016 in solidarity with Colin Kaepernick's protest against police violence.
+Rapinoe has emerged as a social activist, notably taking a knee during the national anthem in 2016 in solidarity with Colin Kaepernick's protest against police violence.

 During her acceptance speech at the Sports Illustrated awards, Rapinoe called for greater racial and gender diversity at the publication, and criticised the relative dearth of female Sportsperson of the Year honorees.